django-import-export/django-import-export/docs/advanced_usage.rst

 By default, ``ForeignKeyWidget`` will use 'pk' as the lookup field, hence we have to pass 'name' as the lookup field.
 This relies on 'name' being a unique identifier for the related model instance, meaning that a lookup on the related table using the field value will return exactly one result.
-See also :ref:`Creating non existent relations`.
+See also :ref:`advanced_usage:Creating non existent relations`.

 Refer to the :class:`~.ForeignKeyWidget` documentation for more detailed information.